Dos and Dont’s: Running with Your Dog

 Not All Breeds Are the Same

 The first thing you need to understand is that not all breeds are the same.
-While some dogs can cover greater lengths easily, others may struggle even with a longer slow-paced walk.
+While some dogs can cover greater lengths easily like protection dogs for sale, others may struggle even with a longer slow-paced walk.

 That’s why it’s very important to know which breed your dog is, as some breeds are far better runners than others.
 Even if your pooch is a mixed breed, it’s still important to pay attention to some of the characteristics they share with the breeds that were mixed.